 Section 73 of the Serious Crime Act 2015 amended the Female Genital Mutilation Act to include FGM protections orders (FGMPOs).
 An FGM protection order is a civil measure which can be applied for through a family court.
 The FGM protection order offers the means of protecting actual or potential victims from FGM under civil law.

-It is helpful if you can have conversations at the earliest opportunity with parents and carers and provide information in leaflets and posters about FGM from the BAVA website http://www.bava.org.uk/types-of-abuse/female-genital-mutilation/
+It is helpful if you can have conversations at the earliest opportunity with parents and carers and provide information in leaflets and posters about FGM from the KBSP website Communities page: